-- 1. Increasing percentage of capabilities delivered via cloud vs on-premises architecture - 2.
-Moving higher up cloud service delivery model, i.e. from Infrastructure as a Service (IaaS) to Platform as a Service (PaaS) to Software as a Service (SaaS) - 3.
-Improving efficiency by using cloud templates and best practices and services and building/maintaining a repository of cloud playbook options based on defense business systems use cases.
+- Increasing percentage of capabilities delivered via cloud vs on-premises architecture - 2.
+Moving higher up cloud service delivery model, i.e. from Infrastructure as a Service (laaS) to Platform as a Service (PaaS) to Software as a Service (SaaS) - 3.
+Improving efficiency by using cloud templates and best practices

 Cloud computing provides resilient services that enable increased productivity while lowering the risk of system downtime through agility and scalability to meet dynamic operational demands.
-The TDO's role in promoting cloud adoption includes providing guidance to enable informed decisions about cloud providers
+The TDO's role in promoting cloud adoption includes providing guidance to enable informed decisions about cloud providers and services and building/maintaining a repository of cloud playbook options based on defense business systems use cases.